This form is to collect information to help plan for your stay in hotel quarantine.

 You will not be able to bring cigarettes, alcohol or cooking appliances into quarantine.
 You will be able to order alcohol from your accommodation provider, but you will not be able to prepare or cook meals while in quarantine for safety reasons.

-Fees for mandatory quarantine
+Fees for hotel quarantine

 Fees are similar to those charged in other Australian states.